Kingsbury, Warwickshire: Kingsbury today

-The mine, Kingsbury Colliery, has now gone and the railway station was closed in 1968 under the Beeching cuts. although the station building has gone, the station master's house (built by LMS in 1926) still exists alongside the site.
+The mine, Kingsbury Colliery, has now gone and the railway station was closed in 1968 under the Beeching cuts.
+Although the station building has gone, the station master's house (built by LMS in 1926) still exists alongside the site.
 The large Kingsbury Oil Terminal, which serve the whole of the Midlands, were established in the late-1960s to the north-east of Kingsbury.
 Diamond West Midlands service 76/76A which begins in Tamworth provides a regular link to Kingsbury with occasional journeys extended to Sutton Coldfield.

 Kingsbury Water Park, which is situated between Kingsbury and Bodymoor Heath, is a series of 15 lakes, situated in 600 acre of land.
 It was reclaimed from the old gravel pits.
 It is now home to a camp site, children's play areas, a sailing club, model boat club and jet ski and power boat racing clubs.

 Kingsbury is now mainly a large commuter village.
 Although relatively small, the village has facilities and services including a primary school, secondary school, a swimming pool (situated at the secondary school but open to the public), two public houses, the Swan and the Royal Oak, a country club, churches, a doctors' surgery and shops.
-Its population is close to 8000 inhabitants and is frequently referred to as a small town rather than a village.